Maneuvering Characteristics Augmentation System: AoA Disagree alert

 In November 2017, after several months of MAX deliveries, Boeing discovered that the AoA Disagree message, which is indicative of potential sensor mismatch on the primary flight display, was unintentionally disabled.

 Clint Balog, a professor at Embry-Riddle Aeronautical University, said after the Lion Air crash: "In retrospect, clearly it would have been wise to include the warning as standard equipment and fully inform and train operators on MCAS".
 According to Bjorn Fehrm, Aeronautical and Economic Analyst at Leeham News and Analysis, "A major contributor to the ultimate loss of JT610 is the missing AoA DISAGREE display on the pilots' displays."

 The software depended on the presence of the visual indicator software, a paid option that was not selected by most airlines.
 For example, Air Canada, American Airlines and Westjet had purchased the disagree alert, while Air Canada and American Airlines also purchased, in addition, the AoA value indicator, and Lion Air had neither.
 Boeing had determined that the defect was not critical to aircraft safety or operation, and an internal safety review board (SRB) corroborated Boeing's prior assessment and its initial plan to update the aircraft in 2020.
 Boeing did not disclose the defect to the FAA until November 2018, in the wake of the Lion Air crash.
-Consequently, Southwest had announced to pilots that its entire fleet of MAX 8 aircraft will receive the optional upgrades.
+Consequently, Southwest had informed pilots that its entire fleet of MAX 8 aircraft will receive the optional upgrades.
 In March 2019, after the second accident of Ethiopian Airlines Flight 302, a Boeing representative told Inc. magazine, "Customers have been informed that AoA Disagree alert will become a standard feature on the 737 MAX.
 It can be retrofitted on previously delivered airplanes."

 On May 5, 2019, The Wall Street Journal reported that Boeing had known of existing problems with the flight control system a year before the Lion Air accident.
 Boeing defended that "Neither the angle of attack indicator nor the AoA Disagree alert are necessary for the safe operation of the airplane."
 Boeing recognized that the defective software was not implemented to their specifications as a "standard, standalone feature."
 Boeing stated, "...MAX production aircraft will have an activated and operable AoA Disagree alert and an optional angle of attack indicator.
 All customers with previously delivered MAX airplanes will have the ability to activate the AoA Disagree alert."
 Boeing CEO Muilenburg said the company's communication about the alert "was not consistent.
 And that's unacceptable."